0.0

 00.0 ℃

-Today's UV index in New Delhi, India will be up to 4.2, indicating a moderate level of sun exposure for the average person.
+Today's UV index in New Delhi, India will be up to 2.7, indicating a low level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in New Delhi, India, can reach very high levels during peak sunlight hours, especially between March and June.
 It's essential to understand that a high UV index can pose risks, so appropriate precautions should be taken.